 Effects of poor sanitation on public health.
 Report shows impact of poor sanitation on world’s health.
 By Barry Mason 18 April 2002 A report entitled “The Human Waste”, issued by the British charity Water Aid and Tearfund, a British relief and development agency, details the horrific consequences of poor sanitation and lack of clean drinking water.

 Lack of sanitation now affects about 40 percent (2.4 billion) of the world’s population and is expected to rise to 50 percent by 2025.
+Diarrhoea caused by bad sanitation kills nearly 6,000 children a day—an annual toll of two million deaths.
+People suffering from waterborne diseases occupy half the world’s hospital beds.
+Already half of Asia’s population lacks adequate sanitation and in China, India and Indonesia twice as many people die from diarrhoeal diseases as from HIV/Aids.
+In Africa in 1998, 308,000 died as a result of war, yet nearly two million died of the effects of diarrhoeal disease.
 Sanitation problem health sector.
 10Things.
 Public Health at a Glance - Water, Sanitation & Hygiene.
 Water, sanitation and hygiene and the Millennium Development Goals Better hygiene and access to drinking water and sanitation will accelerate progress toward two MDGs: “Reduce underfive child mortality rate by 2/3 between 1990 and 2015” and “By 2015 halve the proportion of people without sustainable access to safe drinking water and basic sanitation”.

 Clean, accessible water for all is an essential part of the world we want to live in.
 There is sufficient fresh water on the planet to achieve this.
 9789241507240 eng.
 Radical increase in water and sanitation investment required to meet development targets.
 UN-Water: Water, Sanitation and Hygiene.
 Though the world met the MDG target for drinking-water, 768 million people do not use an improved source of drinking-water.

 It is hard to overstate the benefits.
 When asked what would improve their lives the most, the majority of people in developing countries prioritise access to clean water.
+And for good reason.
 World Vision Australia.
-Our approach to water, sanitation and hygiene Create a clean start to set children up for life The first 1,000 days of life are critical to children’s health, and water, sanitation and hygiene is a vital part of this.
+Our approach to water, sanitation and hygiene Create a clean start to set children up for life.